Silicon Carbide Tech Improves Efficiency, Lowers Solar Inverter Size/Cost

 In a joint release with Navitas Semiconductor, Katek Group has announced they will use Navitas GeneSiC, silicon carbide power semiconductors in their family of Steca branded coolcept fleX residential solar inverters.

 Per Katek, the Navitas SiC power switch technology was selected to improve the efficiency of their solar inverters, which translates to reduced size, weight, and cost of the end product.
-The announcement comes as Katek looks to grow share with its Steca inverter offering in the rapidly expanding residential solar market.
+The announcement comes as Katek looks to grow its share with its Steca inverter offering in the rapidly expanding residential solar market.

 Navitas GeneSiC power switches selected for Steca solar inverters.
 Image used courtesy of Navitas